phidea

 A typical restaurant insurance program in 2026 includes:

-1. General Liability (GL) — covers third-party bodily injury and property damage at your restaurant.
+1. General Liability (GL) — third-party bodily injury and property damage at your restaurant.
 Slip-and-fall, food-borne illness liability, customer property damage.
-Standard limits: $1M per occurrence / $2M aggregate.

 3. Business interruption — replaces lost income if you can't operate due to a covered loss (fire, weather, equipment breakdown).
-Critical for restaurants where 30-90 days of closure can be financially catastrophic.
+Critical for restaurants — extended closure can be financially catastrophic.

-4. Workers compensation — covers employee work-related injuries.
-Required by state law in most states (TX is the rare opt-out).
-Restaurant rates typically run $4-$15 per $100 of payroll depending on state and prior loss history.
+4. Workers compensation — employee work-related injuries.
+Required by state law in most states (Texas is the rare opt-out).

 6. Food spoilage — replaces inventory lost to refrigeration failure, power outage.
-Often included in BOP but limits may be inadequate (verify $25K-$50K limit minimum).
+Often included in BOP but limits may be inadequate — verify.

 7. Equipment breakdown — covers failure of HVAC, refrigeration, fryers, ovens, dishwashers.
 Often a BOP add-on.

-9. Cyber liability — covers POS system breaches, customer payment-data exposure, ransomware.
-Increasingly relevant as POS systems become more integrated.
+9. Cyber liability — POS system breaches, customer payment-data exposure, ransomware.
+Increasingly relevant as POS systems integrate more deeply.

 10. Auto liability — for restaurants with delivery vehicles, food trucks, or owned vehicles.
 Hired-and-non-owned auto for delivery via DoorDash / Uber Eats integration is its own complexity.